-There is no appropriate fixed time to get LoR, however, the earlier you get, the more time the drafter will have to make your LoR and exhibit your abilities and strong points.
+There is no appropriate fixed time to get an LoR, however, the earlier you request for one, the more time the person drafting it will have to prepare your LoR and exhibit your abilities and strong points.
 Try to keep a minimum gap of 1 month before application deadlines to get your LoRs.
-Also, if any changes in LoRs are to be there, make sure you do them before submitting.
+Also, if there are any changes to be made in the LOR, make sure you do them before submitting.